 In what ways have you worked with MGG, and where are you at in your professional life right now?

 I got involved in MGG during the summer between my first and second year of medical school.
-I worked on a project where we did an asthma curriculum for schools in the district which were identified as having a disparity, which means the students and how many children were hospitalized depending on whether they were Spanish speaking or not.
-So, we identified a problem and went ahead and developed a curriculum that was both in English and Spanish, and then taught that over the summer.
-Then, throughout the remaining four years, I was involved I a variety of different projects involving Syrian refugees, different fairs, creating a connection between the local community and MGG so they can have more access and resources amongst the community.
-Right now, I’m a second-year Pediatric resident at UCLA.
+As a medical student, I worked on a project where I developed an asthma curriculum for parents in a local school district where we had identified disparities in the number of asthma related absences and hospitalizations amongst Spanish speaking families.
+Once we had identified this problem, we went ahead and developed an asthma education curriculum that was both in English and Spanish and then taught these classes to parents over the summer.
+That was the beginning for me.
+Throughout the remaining two years of medical school, I was involved in a variety of different projects ranging from assisting in the relocation process for Syrian refugees and planning different health fairs.
+A very important goal was to create a strong connection between the local community and MGG so that the community may have more access to more resources.
+As for where I am now in my career, I’m a second-year Pediatric resident at UCLA.

 What programs or events did you find the most personal value in?